Once upon a time, a brand was an identity. Product brands could focus on one promise—and work solely to deliver on it.

 In the beginning, there weren’t brands.
 There were companies and there were products.
 A “brand,” for what it was worth, was simply the product itself.
 Purchasing decisions in this era were made on objective information—price, product features, and personal preferences.

-As consumerism evolved and market started expanding with greater and greater product varieties, companies needed to find ways to differentiate.
+As consumerism evolved and markets started expanding with greater and greater product varieties, companies needed to find ways to differentiate.
 It was no longer enough to say you offered the best product on the market when there were dozens of alternatives available.

 What made your product different?
 Why should a consumer buy yours?
 This was the era of the sponsorship, the endorsement, and the mascot.
 Brands looked to project a unique identity for consumers to identify with and aspire towards.